By James D. Agresti

 The soaring costs of college are also evidenced by the fact that outstanding student loan debt is now larger than any other type of consumer debt except for mortgages.
 Furthermore, the 90-day delinquency rate for student loans surpassed that of credit cards for the first time, and it is now 47% higher than any other major type of loan.

 The burden of paying for higher education is becoming a major campaign issue, and Democrat contenders like Elizabeth Warren and Bernie Sanders are blaming the situation on reduced government funding.
 Media outlets like the Washington Post and the Associated Press are telling the same story.
 In the words of the AP, “Year after year, colleges say they have to raise tuition to offset state funding cuts.
 Students have shouldered the cost by taking out loans, pushing the country’s student debt to nearly $1.6 trillion this year.”

 Like the AP—Warren, Sanders, and the Post focus on state funding, which declined after the Great Recession.
 However, they fail to mention that federal funding rose by more than state funding declined.
-Looking at the big picture, data from the U.S. Bureau of Economic Analysis shows that inflation-adjusted government spending per college student has risen by nearly three times over the past century and is currently greater than it has ever been:
+Looking at the big picture, data from the U.S. Bureau of Economic Analysis shows that inflation-adjusted government spending per college student has risen by nearly three times over the past half century and is currently greater than it has ever been:

 In 1959, the earliest year of available data, taxpayers contributed $3,550 per student.
 This climbed to $10,182 per student in 2017, the latest year of data.
 These figures reflect the inflation-adjusted averages for all higher education students, not just those who receive the money.

 Also, the portion of recent high school graduates (aged 16–24) enrolled in college rose from 45% in 1960 to 67% in 2017.
 Hence, taxpayers are not only paying more per student—they are also paying for more students.